prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Whether reads should be made for queries for time ranges that
+<p>readRecent defines whether reads should be made for queries for time ranges that
 the local storage should have complete data for.</p>
 </td>
 </tr>